alexsheppard21/44th-ARMA3-Mods/README.md

 - SFSG — Fire Support, Precision, Section (8-man)
 - SRR, SAS

-**Requires:** UK3CB BAF (ACE), ACE3
+**Requires:** CBA_A3, UK3CB BAF (ACE), ACE3

 ---

 ### [44th ORBAT](44th_ORBAT_mod/)

-Adds pre-configured unit classes for every role across all 44th elements.
-Units spawn with the correct uniform, headgear, rank, basic kit, and TFAR radio frequencies for their section.
-Zeus units automatically receive a game master module on spawn.
-All units and sections are available in the Eden Editor asset and group browsers.
+Adds the full 44th order of battle.
+The complete ORBAT places in one click as an Eden composition under **44th Mods → Compositions** — all slots playable with lobby descriptions grouped by section, loadouts baked in, and Zeus modules included.
+Individual units and sections are also available in the asset and group browsers, spawning with the correct uniform, headgear, rank, basic kit, and TFAR radio frequencies.

 **Units included:**
 - Regimental HQ — Lead Zeus, Co Zeus